Saint Josephine Bakhita Parish is a Christ centered, Roman Catholic faith community in Rocky Hill, Connecticut.

 A group of Saint Elizabeth Seton singers going into high school this fall are interested in establishing a choir for high school men and women to sing at occasional masses.
 Only one Thursday rehearsal before a scheduled mass would be necessary.
 Instrumentalists are welcome as well.
 If interested, speak to Elizabeth Husmer, Director of Music at Saint Elizabeth's or sign up in theSES foyer.

-Carol Gemme, Friday October 5th at 2:00pm at Saint James Church
+Louis Lazzeri, Thursday October 25th at 11:00am at Saint James Church